Limited memory predictors based on polynomial approximation of periodic exponents: Problem setting and definitions

-\begin{remark} We do not exclude the case where $\t<0$, because the case $\t=0$ would restrict the choice of $h$ by the smooth kernels vanishing at zero.
-This would exclude possibilities of the short term prediction of $x$. \end{remark}
+\begin{remark} We include the case where $\t>0$, because the choice of $\t=0$ would allow only $h$ vanishing at zero.
+For these kernels, the values of $x$ at the nearest future times are not covered by the prediction. \comm{ We do not exclude the case where $\t<0$, because the case $\t=0$ would restrict the choice of admissible $h$ by the smooth kernels vanishing at zero.
+This would exclude possibilities of the short term prediction of $x$. } \end{remark}